Natural Ways to Beat Cold & Flu Season

 A pinch of ground cayenne pepper

 Add 4-5 cups of water to a pot and bring to a boil.

 Add the above ingredients, making sure to squeeze out the lemon juice from the wedges.

 Cover and let simmer on low for 10 minutes.

 Let cool slightly before drinking and feel free to eat the garlic pieces if you are up for it!

 If your symptoms are not improving or are getting worse after 5-7 days, speak with your Naturopathic Doctor about further immune support.

 This information does not substitute medical advice from a licensed Health Care Provider.
-If you have questions about what supplements or herbs may be useful to give your immune system a boost and help you fight off infections, schedule an appointment with your Naturopathic Doctor.
+If you have questions about how to prevent infections and support your immune response, schedule a Complementary Discovery Session here.

 Wishing everyone a healthy, happy Cold-and-Flu-free season!